IELTS Exam Preparation

 Do you need an extra 0.5 or 1.0 on the IELTS band?
 Do you need to get 1.5 or even 2.0 points more?

-International House Bangkok has a proven track record of helping students get into top universities in Bangkok and throughout the world.
+International House Bangkok has a proven track record of helping students get the IELTS score required for top universities in Bangkok and throughout the world.

 Average student progress statistics show that for each 4 weeks of full time intensive study a student improves 0.5 points on the IELTS scale.
 IH Bangkok IELTS students often do better than that.